Digital-Ibraheem/ML-Algo-Trader-1/README.md

 ## Model Accuracy

 The model achieves an accuracy of **57%**, which is slightly better than random guessing.
 This result highlights the complexity of stock market prediction and the limitations of simple machine learning models in such a volatile domain.

-## Disclaimer

-This model was created purely as a learning exercise to understand the world of Machine Learning. **It is not financial advice, and I do not recommend anyone to use this algorithm for making trading or investment decisions.**